Chris-Vicks/Hate_Crime/README.md

 To better understand the mechanics of hate crimes, we pose two primary hypotheses:

 ### Null Hypothesis:
-The victim attribute does not matter to the race of the offender when  committing a crime
+The victim attribute does not influence the race of the offender when committing a crime

 ### Alternate:
-The race of the offender race affects the victim's attribute when committing a crime
+The race of the offender race does influence the victim's attribute when committing a crime

 ### Methodology:
-Our analysis utilizes a comprehensive dataset encompassing hate crime incidents.
+The analysis utilizes a comprehensive dataset encompassing hate crime incidents.
 We employ various statistical techniques, including data visualization, chi-square tests, and logistic regression, to uncover patterns, correlations, and dependencies.
 Through these methodologies, we aim to provide empirical evidence to support or challenge our hypotheses.

 # EDA into Hate Crime Database
 The database for this analysis is from the FBI Hate Crimes in the USA (1991-2020) at https://www.kaggle.com/datasets/jonathanrevere/fbi-hate-crimes-in-usa-19912020?select=Hate+Crimes+in+NC+1991-2020.csv.